MdSafwaan/DentalDiagnosisClassification/README.md

 - Accurate diagnosis predictions based on patient-provided text descriptions.
 - Detailed explanations for each diagnosis, enhancing user comprehension.

-## System Architecture:

-The system follows a client-server architecture:

 ### Client-side interface:
 - User-friendly interface for patients to input their dental symptoms or concerns.